Sync classes specify how to handle different kinds of entries read from the sync source when preparing to synchronize them to the sync destination.

 - An optional base DN for source entries on which this sync class can operate.
 For

-server, and if all of the users you want to synchronize are below
+LDAPserver, and if all of the users you want to synchronize are below LDAP (Lightweight Directory Access Protocol) An open, cross platform protocol used for interacting with directory services.

 ou=People,dc=example,dc=com, then you could use that as the base DN.